 The Honors Program at Cleveland State University is highly selective, enrolling a limited number of outstanding first year and transfer students.
 Students who apply to the Honors Program are also eligible to apply concurrently to Cleveland State University's Cleveland-Marshall College of Law through the Early Law School Admission Program.
-Early admission guarantees students the right to matriculate in the College of Law, provided that they complete the Honors Program in good standing and receive an Honors Bachelor's degree from Cleveland State University.
+Early admission guarantees students the right to matriculate in the Cleveland-Marshall College of Law, at Clevland State University provided that they complete the Honors Program in good standing and receive an Honors Bachelor's degree from Cleveland State University.
 Students also must submit Law School Aptitude Test (LSAT) scores before matriculation in the law school, but no minimum score is required and test results will not affect a student's matriculation.
-Students admitted through the Early Law School Admission Program are not under any obligation to attend the Cleveland-Marshall College of Law and can apply to and attend other law schools even if accepted under the Early Law School Admission Program.
+Students admitted through the Early Law School Admission Program are not under any obligation to attend CSU Cleveland-Marshall and can apply to and attend other law schools even if accepted under the Early Law School Admission Program.

 For a full statement of the conditions on Early Admission and other program requirements please visit the Early Law School Admission page.